Facing Domestic Violence Allegations? We Can Help.

 As a condition of one’s parole or probation condition, a probationer or parolee may not commit any criminal offense.
 In Georgia, when a probationer or parolee commits an act of Family Violence while on probation or parole, the State Board of Pardons and Paroles will require the “conditional releasee” or “probationer” to participate in a family violence intervention program.
 According to this article, the program must either be a certified program or a family violence intervention program that is being operated in accordance with O.C.G.A. § 19-13-15.
 The State Board of Pardons and Paroles may also determine if the “probationer” or the “conditional releasee” does not need to participate in a family violence intervention program.
 Unless the “parolee” or the “probationer” is indigent, the costs associated with the family violence intervention program, as presented in O.C.G.A. § 19-13-15, will be paid by the “parolee” or the “probationer.”
 If the “probationer” or “parolee” be indigent, then the program’s cost will be circumscribed using a sliding scale that is based upon the parolee’s or probationer’s ability to pay.

-Georgia courts may grant or approve a "Protective Order" or any "Consent Agreement" to stop and prevent any further acts of family violence.
-"Protective Orders" and "Consent Agreements" in Georgia are court orders that legally restrict the interactions between two people.
-These are also commonly referred to as "Restraining Orders."
-The individual who is seeking a Protective Order" is called the "petitioner."
+Georgia courts may grant or approve a “Protective Order” or any “Consent Agreement” to stop and prevent any further acts of family violence.
+“Protective Orders” and “Consent Agreements” in Georgia are court orders that legally restrict the interactions between two people.
+These are also commonly referred to as “Restraining Orders.”
+The individual who is seeking a Protective Order” is called the “petitioner.”
 The petitioner must petition the court to grant a Protective Order.
-The individual who is being "restrained" is referred to as the "respondent" in "Protective Orders" in Georgia.
-A respondent may file a Mutual Protective Order or Counter Protective Order by filing their verified petition within three business days of the original protective order's hearing, and all provisions under Code Section 19-13-3 have been completed.
+The individual who is being “restrained” is referred to as the “respondent” in “Protective Orders” in Georgia.

 Protective Orders are damaging to one’s reputation because Protective Orders are publicly accessible regardless if the Protective Order is warranted or not.
 Even if the respondent is innocent and the Protective Order was filed to gain leverage in divorce or child support proceedings or out of spite, the issuance of a Protective Order is of public record.
 Therefore, it is important that all respondents retain an experienced Atlanta criminal defense attorney to defend against a Protective Order.